 Or Application Form to be returned to Student Services

 There are 6 units across 2 stages.
-Stage one runs from September to January and stage 2 from January to June.
+Stage One runs from September to January and Stage Two from January to June.
 The modules are as follows:

 - Preparation for Education and Training (Level 4)